hk2906/hk2906.github.io/index.md

 Currently working as part of a team to develop a system for creating digital twins, and using the system on a “Mars rover” built using the Lego Spike kit

-**2023: Parallelising Fluid Dynamics Solver**

-Issued a computational fluid dynamics solver for simulating a Karman vortex street, written in C. Created 3 parallelised versions of the program, using OpenMP, CUDA, and MPI.

 **2023: KWin Dynamic Desktops**

 Creating a KWin script for KDE Plasma that dynamically creates and removes virtual desktops in a manner similar to GNOME workspaces, whilst supporting the ability to maximise windows to a new virtual desktop